 Do you know anyone from 12 to 66 years who doesn’t own at least one active e-mail account?
 Email has become a medium for communication, receiving and sending news, information and much more.
-In other words, email has transformed to a hybrid channel with multiple purposes.
+In other words, email has transformed into a hybrid channel with multiple purposes.
 The ritual of using and consuming content sent via email has changed.

 Although email has been initially used for business purposes and asynchronous communication in order to transcend the geographical and spatial distance between communicators, today the situation is different.
-Nowadays, checking an email mailbox is a ritual like reading the newspapers or consuming any other media content.
+Nowadays, checking an email mailbox is a ritual like reading newspapers or consuming any other media content.
 We dedicate attention to it completely and we take free time for this activity.
-Besides, technological developments in mobile sphere have enabled us to review new e-mails on the go, so we can be connected and informed no matter where we are, and what we do at the moment.
+Besides, technological developments in the mobile sphere have enabled us to review new e-mails on the go, so we can be connected and informed no matter where we are, and what we do at the moment.

-Unlike social networks, through email, you can send personalized content and important information for public and customers.
-The main advantage is that we decide what kind of content we will launch, to whom, and what do we want to say with that content.
+Unlike social networks, through email, you can send personalized content and important information to the public and customers.
+The main advantage is that we decide what kind of content we will launch, to whom, and what we want to say with that content.
 This is important because in the newsletters you can customize one or more types of content (text, pictures, tables, infographics, etc.), you can regulate who will see it, and you have detailed information on newsletter performance.